13 Genius Kong Filler Recipes – Stuff Your Kong for Puppies & Adult DogsApril 6, 2023 2023-08-11 1:48

 During A Training Class

 Is your dog majorly distracted or stressed during a training class?
-He may be anxious and a bit uncomfortable around dogs and people that he does not know.
-Or he might just be so excited to be in a room with many potential new friends!
+They may be anxious and uncomfortable around dogs and people They do not know.
+Or they might just be so excited to be in a room with many potential new friends!

 On Pet-Friendly Patios

-Would you love to take your dog along to a restaurant patio or brewery, but are afraid he will not behave and embarrass you in front of everyone else?
+Would you love to take your dog along to a restaurant patio or brewery but are afraid they will not behave and embarrass you in front of everyone else?
 Kong to the rescue!

-Bring a comfortable mat and a frozen Kong along for your dog.
-Tie him up at your table, show him his mat and give him his chew toy.
-He will be able to relax right away and chill while you have a meal or drink with friends.
+Bring a comfortable mat and a frozen Kong with one of our Kong filler recipes along for your dog.
+Tie them up at your table, show them their mat, and give them their chew toy.
+They can relax immediately and chill while you have a meal or drink with friends.

-The more often you do this, the more normal it will become for him to settle out and about and he will not think twice about it.
+The more often you do this, the more normal it will become for them to settle out and about, and they will not think twice about it.
 There you have your perfect patio dog!